desihub/qlf/README.md

     Update the qlf.cfg file with local paths for the input data, log files, etc.
     ```

     NOTE: in development mode, QLF will process the data specified in the `qlf.cfg`.
-Each time you run QLF a fresh database is created and the results of the processing are ingested.
+Each time you run QLF a fresh database is created and the processing results are ingested at the end.

-6. Start the QLF application (start from here if you have done the previous steps at least once)
+6. Start the QLF application

     ```
     source ~/miniconda3/bin/activate